 3. Allergic reactions:

-The acne could be considered a complication of certain allergy (4).
+The acne could be considered a complication of a certain allergy (4).
 It could be an allergy to a food or medication.
-Skin hives and eczema are common manifestations of an allergic reaction.
+Skin hives and eczemaiXAn inflammation of the skin accompanied by itchiness and dryness commonly triggered by an allergen are common manifestations of an allergic reaction.
 Although they may seem similar, skin hives and eczema are different from baby acne.
 Baby acne does not cause any discomfort to the baby nor is life-threatening.
 Moreover, babies that are exclusively breastfed and non-allergic may also show acne.

 Do Certain Foods Cause Baby Acne?